orbitalquark/textadept/doc/10_Advanced.md

 * If no text is selected, the entire buffer is used.

 The input text is replaced with the standard output (stdout) of the command.

+## Remote Control

+Since Textadept can execute arbitrary Lua code passed via the `-e` and `--execute` command line switches, a side-effect of [single instance][] functionality on the platforms that support it is that you can remotely control the original instance.
+For example:

+    ta ~/.textadept/init.lua &
+    ta -e "events.emit(events.FIND, 'require')"

+[single instance]: 02_Installation.html#Single.Instance